patrickbwarren/SunlightHNC/README.md

 ## General purpose HNC code

-The current release is version 1.12 (beta).
+The current release is version 1.12.

 Version 1.12 adds direct calculation of HNC free energy (see documentation).